SAT-7/sat/README.md

 ## Make changes, watch things change

-When you make changes in your code editor, you should be able to see those changes after saving the file in the browser.
+When you make changes in your code editor, you should be able to see those changes in the browser after saving the file you've altered.

 ## Push your changes to the Repo